aurmer/cookit/README.md

 -  We started off with a delivery service for recipe ingredients
 -  Once we determined that the delivery aspect brought too many variables to the app (too much given the time constraints), we modified our plan to join information from the Recipe Search with nutrition facts from the USDA.
+-  Upon realizing that Edamam's recipe database contains all the nutrition facts we wanted, we decided to turn the app into an "invite your guests to a homecooked meal".
+Google Calendars will serve as our second API.